zwhe99/WMT22-En-Liv/README.md

 # WMT22-En-Liv

 This is the implementaion of Tencent AI Lab - Shanghai Jiao Tong University (TAL-SJTU) 's English-Livonian submissions for the [Sixth Conference on Machine Translation (WMT22)](http://www.statmt.org/wmt22/).
 We provide all the [models](https://drive.google.com/drive/folders/1o5Ux-mGOARivmqlCube7w0vRjeDjsMBr?usp=sharing), [data](https://drive.google.com/drive/folders/164iYBFG6-A-2YBRYC9sppfarehRez-Bi?usp=sharing), code and scripts in this repository.
-More details are available in our system description paper.
+More details are available in our system description [paper](https://arxiv.org/abs/2210.08742).

 **Note:** We find that Liv4ever-MT has been underestimated due to inconsistent Unicode normalization.
-Please see [liv4ever-mt-re-eval](liv4ever-mt-re-eval) to reproduce our results.
+Please see [liv4ever-mt-re-eval](liv4ever-mt-re-eval) to reproduce our results.$\mu \sigma$

 ## Overview